 - Amounts transferred to UniSaver from another superannuation scheme – read more about transferring benefits in.

-For the purposes of the member tax credit, the year runs from 1 July to 31 June (whereas the scheme financial year is the same as the calendar year).
+For the purposes of the government contribution, the year runs from 1 July to 30 June (whereas the scheme financial year is the same as the calendar year).

-To make a voluntary contribution, you need to complete a Voluntary contribution form
+To make a voluntary contribution, you need to complete a Voluntary contributions form.

 Regular voluntary contributions